evangelospafilis/lab42open/_pages/people_savvas-paragkamian.md

 My research interests span complex system analysis in biological systems using network theory, statistical analysis and mathematical models.

-I am about to join the Lab in the very fascinating project of linking the microbial processes to the ecosystem function.
+I am about to join the Lab in the fascinating project of linking the microbial processes to the ecosystem function.

 ## Brief CV